mrtztg/azure-104-notes/README.md

 - **ARM Templates**: JSON files for repeatable infrastructure deployments
   - **Template file**: Resource definitions with `parameters` section
   - **Parameters file**: Define parameter values separately (reuse templates with different configs)
+- **Deployment modes**:
+  - **Complete mode**: Ensures all existing resources in the specified resource group are deleted if they are not defined in the ARM template
+  - **Incremental mode**: Only adds, updates, or removes resources defined in the template (default mode)
 - **Get templates**: In **Review + Create** → **Download a template for automation**
 - **View past deployments**: Resource group → **Settings** → **Deployments**